.

 • By applying to the program between your freshman (first-year) and sophomore years, if you have completed at least 36 letter-graded units with a cumulative GPA of 3.5 or higher.

 • By applying to the program between your sophomore and junior years, if you have completed at least 72 letter-graded units with a cumulative GPA of 3.5 or higher.
+(The last opportunity to join the Honors Program is the summer after the sixth regular quarter at UC Santa Barbara.)

 Annual Program Requirements